 Hardin-Simmons University now offers a

-management.
+business.
 The program follows the same curriculum for the MBA foundational

 and core courses.
 However, the 12 hours of electives consist of the following:

 overview study of the governing agencies related to the administration and

 control of athletic competition and recreational services.
 Offers an analysis

 of major fundamental legal problems and issues confronting the sports &

 recreation professions, especially in the area of risk management.